Looking at the evolution of galaxies

 When she was a very little girl, Miranda Barnett liked to pick out constellations in the night sky.

 It was a favorite way to pass time with her dad, who taught her how to identify them.
 “The first job I ever remember wanting to have was discovering more constellations,” Miranda says.
 By the age of 10, she had a telescope, several astronomy books, and solid devotion to the study of the celestial world.

-Now an undergraduate majoring in physics and astronomy at Indiana University Bloomington, Miranda finds herself looking at stars in a much larger context: 48 neighboring galaxies, to be specific.
-With her faculty research mentor Professor Liese van Zee, Miranda is studying star populations that help explain how and why galaxies evolve.
+As an undergraduate who majored in physics and astronomy at Indiana University Bloomington, Miranda found herself looking at stars in a much larger context: 48 neighboring galaxies, to be specific.
+With her faculty research mentor Professor Liese van Zee, Miranda studied star populations that help explain how and why galaxies evolve.